IgnitionBoulder/2015week1/deliverables/README.md

 Git is a VCS system that stores its data using a "snap shot" system, taking a sort of "screen shot" of your file and the changes that you made so that you can see your work and the changes you made over a period of time.

 What is SCM?
 Software configuration management

 What is a VCS?
-Veritas Cluster Servers
+Version Control Systems

 Why is Git useful for a developer?
+Because the file storing system insures file integrity and it's easy to colloborate with other people on a project and edit code
 Why is Git useful for a team of developers?
+Because the way the code is saved allows for everyone to see exactly what changes were made at a sertain period in time so that everyone can work together and understand when and why code was changed and add their own to it

 How do you create a new Git repository for a project locally?
+Use the git init command

 How do you create it on Github?
+Click + and then click 'new repository'.
+Create a name and description for your new repository.
+Choose between Public or Private, initialize with a README, click Create Repository

 How do you commit changes?
+Click 'Commit Change' at the bottom of the page

 What is the difference between staging and committing changes?
 What is the difference between committing your changes and pushing them to Github?
 What is the command to check the status of your current repo in git?